MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-demonstration-app-reputation.md

 # SmartScreen app reputation demonstration

-Test how Microsoft Defender SmartScreen helps you identify phishing and malware websites based on App reputation.
+Test how Microsoft Defender for Endpoint SmartScreen helps you identify phishing and malware websites based on App reputation.

 ## Scenario requirements and setup